Our Blog

 Teething

-Teething pain is as normal as your child’s first set of teeth falling out.
-On the other hand, if a baby tooth is knocked out in a forceful accident, make sure you bring him or her into our Sioux Falls, SD office to check that other damage hasn’t occurred in the mouth.
-On occasion, permanent teeth may grow in before baby teeth have fallen out.
-This may not cause any discomfort, but Dr. Cody Henriksen should make sure the teeth are growing in properly.
-Catching teeth that are coming in incorrectly can prevent issues from arising in adulthood.
+If a baby tooth is knocked out in an accident, bring your child to our Sioux Falls, SD office to make sure damage hasn’t occurred in the mouth.
+Permanent teeth can sometimes grow in before baby teeth have fallen out.
+In this situation, Dr. Cody Henriksen should examine your child to make sure teeth are growing in properly.
+This can prevent serious issues from arising later in adulthood.

 Gum Issues